cochaviz/cochaviz.github.io/posts/intro-to-programming-battlesnake.md

 ## Battlesnake

+> Battlesnake is a multi-player programming game played by developers all over
+> the world.
+All you need to play is a live web server that implements the
+> Battlesnake API.

 [Battlesnake](https://play.battlesnake.com/) is a developer-oriented game, meaning that everything in, about, and around the game is made by developers, for developers.
 This means that there are a lot of resources out there that can